On Group Relative Policy Optimization Collapse in Agent Search: The Lazy Likelihood-Displacement: Conclusion

 \section{Conclusion}

-In this work, we firstly identified Lazy Likelihood Displacement as the central cause of instability in GRPO-based, Search-R1–style tool-integrated RL.
-We showed that LLD emerges early, occurs frequently, and reliably drives training into a self-reinforcing LLD Death Spiral characterized by monotonic likelihood decay, entropy spikes, gradient inflation, and eventual collapse.
-Our analysis provides the first systematic evidence that GRPO is uniquely vulnerable to likelihood drift in tool-integrated settings.
-To counteract this failure mode, we proposed $\rm LLDS$, a simple and effective likelihood-preserving regularizer that activates only when likelihood decreases and targets only the offending tokens.
-Empirically, $\rm LLDS$ stabilizes optimization and yields consistent gains across seven QA benchmarks, with improvements of up to +37.8\% on Qwen2.5-3B and +32.0\% on Qwen2.5-7B.
-These findings highlight likelihood control as a key mechanism for reliable RL-based tool use and offer a promising foundation for more robust and scalable training methods in future agentic LLMs.
+In this work, we identify LLD as the primary cause of failure in GRPO-based, search-based tool-integrated reinforcement learning, and show that it emerges early and evolves into a self-reinforcing failure mode characterized by likelihood decay, entropy inflation, and gradient explosion.
+Our analysis reveals that tool integration fundamentally reshapes group-relative optimization dynamics by coupling likelihood updates across trajectories, leading to a class of instability unique to agentic, tool-using LLMs.
+To counteract this failure mode, we propose \ours{}, a simple and effective likelihood-preserving regularizer that activates only when likelihood decreases and targets only the offending tokens, thereby stabilizing training and delivering consistent gains across seven QA benchmarks.
+More broadly, we highlight likelihood dynamics as a principled signal for early failure detection, and suggest that extending \ours{} to other tools and agentic settings is a promising direction for future work.

 \textbf{Acknowledgments:} This work was partially funded by the NSERC Discovery Grant RGPIN-2021-03677, Alliance Grant ALLRP 581098-22, the Natural Science and Engineering Research Council of Canada (NSERC), the Canada CIFAR AI Chairs program, the Canada Research Chair program, an IITP grant funded by MSIT, and the Digital Research Alliance of Canada.